kedacore/keda-docs/content/docs/2.6/scalers/rabbitmq-queue.md

 - `queueName` - Name of the queue to read message from.
 - `mode` - QueueLength to trigger on number of messages in the queue.
 MessageRate to trigger on the publish rate into the queue.
 (Values: `QueueLength`, `MessageRate`)
 - `value` - Message backlog or Publish/sec. rate to trigger on.
+- `createQueue` - Ask the scaler to create the queue on the host (Values: `true`, `false`, Default: `false`).
+(Optional)
+- `createBindingsRoutingKeys` - A list (space separated) of routings keys to binds at the queue.
+If set, don't forget to also provide an Exchange (`bindingsRoutingExchange`).
+(Optional)
+- `bindingsRoutingExchange` - The name of the RabbitMQ exchange to use with the bindings.
+Set this, only if you are using `createBindingsRoutingKeys` (Optional)
 - `protocol` - Protocol to be used for communication.
 (Values: `auto`, `http`, `amqp`, Default: `auto`, Optional)
 - `vhostName` - Vhost to use for the connection, overrides any vhost set in the connection string from `host`/`hostFromEnv`.
 (Optional)
 - `queueLength` - DEPRECATED!
 Use `mode: QueueLength` and `value: ##` instead.
 Target value for queue length passed to the scaler.
 Example: if one pod can handle 10 messages, set the queue length target to 10.
 If the actual number of messages in the queue is 30, the scaler scales to 3 pods.
 Default is 20 unless `publishRate` is specified, in which case `queueLength` is disabled for this trigger.